jkaninda/goma-gateway/docs/middlewares/http-caching.md

 - **MISS**: The response was fetched from the upstream application and not from the cache.
 - **BYPASS**: The request or response did not meet the criteria for HTTP caching, so caching was bypassed.

+When the status is `BYPASS`, an `X-Goma-Cache-Reason` header says which rule declined it — for example `the response is marked no-store` or `the request carried credentials`.
+The same reason is logged at info level the first time a route hits it, and at debug level afterwards, so a cache that never fills can be diagnosed without reading the source. `X-Goma-Cache` carries the same status and is not suppressed by `disableCacheStatusHeader`.

 ---

 ## Middleware Configuration Options